frzi/swiftui-model3dview/README.md

 ## Known issues 💢
 * Animating cameras using SwiftUI's animation model is still very wonky.
-* Bad error handling when a model fails to load.
+* Lackluster error handling when a model fails to load.
+* Depending on the asset's origin, they may not be centered correctly by default.

 <br>